nuchs/toys/hangman/notes/notes2.md

 Looking over the code I see number of small things to tidy up.

 1.

 make_guess looks like it contains code which is at different levels of abstraction; the first part indicates the guess is being validated without giving the details while the second part gives the details of how to record a guess.
-Using the extract method refacoring again should sort that
+Using the extract method refactoring again should sort that

 ```rust